 There’s nothing wrong with occasionally keeping your car under a cover but don’t make it a habit.
 Covers trap moisture, so it’s like parking your car in a damp garage all the time.
 If your car is older, keeping it in an artificially humid environment can cause (or accelerate) rust problems.

 Letting rust spread

-Putting petrol in a diesel (and vice versa)
+Putting gasoline in a diesel (and vice versa)

-Cars have become stunningly advanced but there’s not a single model capable of running on both petrol and diesel.
+Cars have become stunningly advanced but there’s not a single model capable of running on both gasoline and diesel.
 Don’t mix them under any circumstances to avoid an expensive repair bill.

 Riding the clutch

 If your car has a manual transmission, an excellent way to kill the clutch prematurely is to drive with your foot resting on the pedal.
 Keep your foot off the clutch pedal when you’re not changing gears because even a slight amount of pressure starts to disengage it.

 Letting a car sit for too long